whatf0xx/MP_guitar_tuner/README.md

-# MP_guitar_tuner
+# Microprocessors
- Harry and Mimli's project for the Y3 lab Microprocessor course
+Repository for Physics Year 3 microprocessors lab

+A simple assembly program for PIC18 microprocessor, that counts to 100, putting the current count value out onto PORTB